 5) Monitoring and Maintenance:

-Monitor Charging: Keep a close eye on the charging process, especially if it’s the first time charging these batteries in parallel.
+Monitor Charging: Pay close attention to the charging process, particularly if it's your first time charging these batteries in parallel.
+Using a battery monitor can be very helpful during this stage.

 6) Safety Tips: